elliothatch/hypermedium/README.md

 A plugin module is a CommonJS module that exports a module factory -- a function that takes freshr plugin options as input and returns a module instance.
 This allows one plugin to be used for multiple different uses in the same freshr site.
 For example, a forum plugin could be used to run multiple forums side-by-side with different API URLs and configurations.

+Some plugins utilize the freshr build system to build some of their files.
+This build step occurs after the module is initialized, so the plugin can use build task defintiions added by the module.
+This also allows build steps to be customized through plugin module options.

 #### components
 A component is an ES6 module that can be used in client-side javascript.
 Freshr uses Rollup to bundle components, and makes them accessible to your site with aliased imports, namespaced by the plugin name.